McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 ## Configure Search

-The theme comes with three levels of search, all provided through the search form in the menu:
+The theme comes with three levels of search, all provided through the search form in the menu

-- in-page search: a found search term will be marked in the currently displayed page
+- in-page search: a search term will be marked if found in the currently displayed page
-- search popup: if a search index is generated, a popup will open during typing in the search form, if the term is found in other pages of your site
+- search popup: a popup will open during typing if the term is found in other pages of your site
-- dedicated search page: access the dedicated search page by either clicking on the magnifier glass or by typing some search term in the search form and pressing `ENTER`
+- dedicated search page: you can access a dedicated search page by either clicking on the magnifier glass or by typing and pressing <kbd>ENTER</kbd>

 Each level depends on the previous level to be enabled, eg. the dedicated search page is only available, if you have search popup and in-page search enabled.